 Lauren: That’s great insight.
 In addition to how our friendships will affect our partner, a lot of us wonder how they will affect our kids.
 It’s easy to feel guilty setting aside time to build friendships if it means leaving our kids home.

 Shasta: How we frame it is so important.
 A lot of moms feel bad saying they’re going to be out with friends.
 I know a lot of moms who tell their kids “I have a work meeting.”
 But we don’t need to lie or act like going to work is a more credible reason to be away from our families than maintaining friendships.
 It’s important to model these friendships to our children.
 Have the friendships now that you want your kids to have when they’re your age.

 Lauren: That’s a wonderful point; we definitely want our children to treasure their friends!
 Do you have any advice for those of us who have a hard time making connections to begin with?
 Some of us have gotten so used to being on our own that we need help breaking that cycle and stepping out of our comfort zones.

 I know so many people who have said, “I hired a babysitter, I went out, and it was fine, but it wasn’t that meaningful.”
-So they start wondering “was it worth it?”
+So they start wondering if it was worth it.
 We weigh how much energy expenditure one outing takes and we think “I can’t do that on a regular basis.”
-But just like physical movement, the more regularly we do it, the less energy we expend and the more we gain, because routine and expectation get developed.
+But just like physical movement, the more regularly we do it, the less energy we expend and the more we gain, because a routine and an expectation get developed.
 It’s an investment.
-You have to remind yourself: “this is something I’m building up to because I value what’s on the other end.”
+You have to remind yourself: “This is something I’m building up to because I value what’s on the other end.”

 When you become a mom, you don’t have to replace all of your existing relationships.
 It’s not a blank slate where you have nobody until you make a bunch of mom friends.
 It’s holding that space to let yourself be loved by the people you’ve developed relationships with, while you find out what other support you need that will feel meaningful to your life as a mom.